munenepeter/kitring-child/README.md

-### Kitring-child Stylesoup Ltd (c)
+### Kitring-child

-This is a modified child theme of kitring, It has been heavly modified to fit the needs of stylsoup
+This is a modified child theme of kitring, It has been heavly modified to fit the needs of

 #### Author